LeezaJee/bolly-flix-angular-client/README.md

 # BollyFlix Angular Client

-Using Angular and TypeScript to create a beautiful UI and interact with the previously built REST API on the backend in the 'bolly-flix.movie-api'-repository.
+This project was built using Angular and TypeScript to create a beautiful UI and interact with the REST API on the backend in the 'bolly-flix.movie-api'-repository.

 ## Installation